 Designs that take the form of an “H”, where the middle overhang connects to either side is called bridging.
 Bridging allows material to be printed without support and with minimal or any sagging.
 However, if a bridge is over 5 mm long support generally is required to give an accurate surface finish.
 For this example, the center bridge is over 5mm and support was needed.

 Anything with a “T” shaped overhang will not have any support and will almost certainly create errors in your print.
 There is nothing for the outer arms to be printed on and the material will just fall down without support for the arms of the letter.

 Split the Model into Multiple Parts So They Can Each Print Flat

 After you print the parts, you can bond them with an adhesive like cyanoacrylate (super glue) or a solvent.
 This can be especially useful for complex designs and larger prints.

 Anchor parts of your design that would go beyond 45 degrees and attach them to a different part of the model to avoid overhang.
 The photo below shows a very detailed example of what an anchor looks like supporting a delicate print job.

 Orient Your Model Properly

 When an object is imported into a 3D conversion software, you need to ensure that it is sitting directly on the build plate.
 Supports can sometimes be reduced simply by rotating your design into the appropriate orientation for printing.
 For example, in the case of the ‘T’ print above, the need for supports can be completely removed by laying it flat on its back.
 The photo below is an example of what not to do when orienting your model.
-Printing a ranch side way will require a lot of supports at the hole, the actual bolt's holder, and the handle; it is best to lay the ranch flat on the build plate to prevent any overhangs and avoid additional support.
+Printing a wrench side way will require a lot of supports at the hole, the actual bolt's holder, and the handle; it is best to lay the wrench flat on the build plate to prevent any overhangs and avoid additional support.